 How to book – please read carefully

 When you select a course, a pop-up box shows the basic details such as date and address.
 To see the full details click on the ‘go to course’ link at the bottom of the pop up box.
-Here you will see the full course details with start and approx finishing times, parking details etc. To book click on the blue ‘BOOK‘ tab on the right hand side.
+Here you will see the full course details with start and approximate finishing times, parking details etc. To book click on the blue ‘BOOK‘ tab on the right hand side.

-It is essential you fill the form in correctly as the information you provide to BDMLR will be used for its database of active marine mammal medics.
+It is essential you fill the form in correctly as the information you provide to BDMLR will be used for its database of active Marine Mammal Medics.
 If you do not fill the form in correctly (answering all the questions and providing the required information), the booking will not go through.

 Please ensure there are NO spaces in the telephone numbers; your email address and confirm email address match; and you are not using any special characters (except the @ in your email address)